robotics-upo/lightsfm/README.md

 in which the interaction direction between the agent *p* and the pedestrian *i*, is the unit vector <img src="https://render.githubusercontent.com/render/math?math=I_{pi} =  \frac{I_{vpi}}{\left \| I_{vpi} \right \|}+">

-With the interaction vector computed as a composition of the direction of relative motion and in which the interaction pedestrian *i* is located:
+And the interaction vector computed as a composition of the direction of relative motion and the direction in which the interaction pedestrian *i* is located:

 <img src="https://render.githubusercontent.com/render/math?math=I_{vpi} = \lambda_{s}(V_{p} - V_{i}) %2B \frac{R_{i}-R_{p}}{\left \| R_{i}-R_{p} \right \|}   +">